 The BDN was evidently informed of their incorrect statement and printed this correction in a later edition:

 A story on Page B1 in Wednesday’s editions on the sentencing of Lionel Cormier in U. S. District Court in Portland incorrectly reported that Cormier had been acquitted of murder charges in the 1981 killing of Micheal Cochran in Dedham.
-Cormier never was charged with or with or acquitted of that murderOn September 14, 2005, I spent three hours on the phone with Coleman discussing Mike’s murder and the two other men involved in his death.
+Cormier never was charged with or acquitted of that murderOn September 14, 2005, I spent three hours on the phone with Coleman discussing Mike’s murder and the two other men involved in his murder.
 I was so encouraged, believing that now I would soon see the arrests of Paul Pollard and Percy Sargent.